Not Bad If your in the area

 -Scraggly grass will tickle your calves.
 Wear pants or be prepared to pick things out of your socks.

 -Terrible routing.
-I think the course would be better if holes 4-6 were removed, and the loop of holes 7-13 were turned around, so you played them backwards.
+I think the course would be better if holes 4 and 5 were removed, and the loop of holes 7-13 were turned around, so you played them backwards.
 This way you would not have to throw across the parking lot or have to cut across #13 fairway to get to #7 tee.
+Or they could remove part of the parking lot, it's so huge and never full, even on Sunday.

 1 of 2 people found this review helpful.